wikicite/wcite/README.md

 and adds it to the document.
 The second filter `pandoc-citeproc` creates nicely references using the Citation Stylesheet Language (CSL).

+The bibliography generated in HTML format includes Wikidata identifiers for each reference.
+Setting document metadata field `wikidata-links` to `true` or to an URL prefix (e.g. `https://tools.wmflabs.org/scholia/work/`) will inject two snippets of JavaScript and CSS to add links from references back to Wikidata.

-### Bibliography files
+## Bibliography files

-Bibliographic data is downloaded and converted from Wikipedia on each call of the filter script `pwcite`.
-This has limitations for two reasons:
+Bibliographic records fetched from Wikidata should be stored locally for several
+reasons:

 * performance: network access is slow
-* reproducability: the data could have been been changed on Wikidata
+* reproducibility: the data could have been been changed on Wikidata

+Both [wcite] and [pwcite] store records in a normalized CSL JSON file.
+Records in this file are sorted by Wikidata item identifier and serialized as pretty-printed JSON with sorted keys facilitate comparing changes.
+Bibliography file can be specified:

-You should therefore store bibliographic data in a local file.
-The file can be specified via document metadata field `bibliography` and it must have file extension `.json`:
+* via document metadata field `bibliography`
+* as command line argument to [wcite]
+* as existing file `wcite.json` in the current directory

+Bibliography files must have file extension `.json`.

+Example:

     ---
     bibliography: references.json